shadyvalleyfarm/shadyvalleyfarm.github.io/index.md

 ## Select Groups

 I'm grouping together smaller groups of goats.
 These groups are discounted.
+I would consider swapping around some goats in these groups, however, the reason I'm selling is because
+I can not keep them I will not put myself in a situation to end up with one or two goats who can't be sold.
+So please keep this in mind when inquiring.

 ### Group 1 - $700.00